sameh080081/Mobile-portofolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# setup-mobile-version
+# Mobile-portofolio

-> is to learn setup & mobile version skeleton.
+> this project is for learning mobile skeleton.

 ## Built With

-- html,css.
+- HTML,CSS.
-- github workflows,figma.
+- githup workflows,figma.
 - linters,gitignore.

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.